true-grue/Brus-16/README.md

 ## Software Tools

+There is a basic set of tool templates:

 * Compiler (`brus16_dsl.py`): translates from a Python-like DSL to Brus-16 assembly.
 * Assembler (`brus16_asm.py`): translates assembly into a binary image.
 * Emulator (`brus16_cpu.c`, `brus16_sdl.c`): software model of the console using the SDL3 library.